 1. Risk identification.

 To identify possible threats to a project, you can communicate with stakeholders and team members as well as analyze previous experience.
-All the risks you’ve identified should be documented in the risk register, a document outlining all possible project risks as well as their priority, impact, owners, and other essential information.
+All the risk factors you’ve identified should be documented in the risk register, a document outlining all possible project risks as well as their priority, impact, owners, and other essential information.

 Read more: Creating a Risk Register: All You Need to Know